VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Request Body:

-    -   'ideaId': ID of the idea for which the donation is made.
+    -   `ideaId`: ID of the idea for which the donation is made.
-    -   'userId' (optional): ID of the registered user making the donation.
+    -   `userId` (optional): ID of the registered user making the donation.
-    -   'firstName' (optional): First name of the unregistered user making the donation.
+    -   `firstName` (optional): First name of the unregistered user making the donation.
-    -   'sum': The amount being donated.
+    -   `sum`: The amount being donated.
-    -   'JSON' example:
+    -   `JSON` example:

     ```json
     {